Jackstone92/Lectures/Algorithms and Data Structures/4Dynamic Arrays.md

 - return C x n (eg. 2xn)?
 - return  n<sup>C</sup> (eg. n<sup>2</sup>)?

+# Storage overhead
+The amount of unused space in the array

 # Complexity analysis
 **length, select, store!**
 - each is a pointer read (to get the storage array) and a Θ(1) array operation